 JIM WEST / SCIENCE PHOTO LIBRARY JIM WEST / SCIENCE PHOTO LIBRARY

 Lead exposure testing, Flint water crisis.
-Close-up of a volunteer nurse collecting a blood sample to test for lead exposure at a Genesee County Health Department clinic in Flint, Michigan, USA.
+Volunteer nurse explaining the results of a blood test for lead exposure at a clinic run by the Genesee County Health Department in Flint, Michigan, USA.
 The blood testing was made necessary because of the lead contamination of the city's water supply.
 The drinking water crisis in Flint started in April 2014, caused by lead leached from old water pipes after the supply was switched to more corrosive water from the Flint River.
 Elevated levels of lead in the blood caused health problems in thousands of children and adults.
 A public health state of emergency was declared.
 Photographed on 12 March 2016.

 Model release not available.
 Property release not required.